rbmk-project/rbmk/pkg/cli/timestamp/README.md

 This command exits with `0` on success and `1` on failure.

 ## History

+The `--full` flag was introduced in RBMK v0.12.0.

 The `rbmk timestamp` command was introduced in RBMK v0.2.0.